AleoNet/welcome/documentation/sdk/guides/00_overview.md

 sidebar_label: Overview
 ---

-The core `sdk/` library offers a wide variety of features to help streamline the development process on Aleo, including account management, program deployment, function execution, Aleo Credit transfers, program state management, and network queries.
+The core `sdk/` library offers a wide variety of features to help streamline the development process on Aleo, including account management, program deployment, function execution, Aleo Credit transfers, program state management, network queries, and cryptographic primitives like hash functions.

 ## Table of Contents